Home » WAEC » WAEC Registration 2023 – What You Need to Know

 What is the procedure for registering for WAEC exams?

-A. The Council normally publishes information on entry periods and processes in national newspapers.
+The Council normally publishes information on entry periods and processes in national newspapers.
 In the case of the WASSCE, for example, the Council holds two exams each year, the first for school applicants in May/June and the second for private candidates in October/November.

 The examination timetable and topic syllabuses are also provided on the website for prospective candidates.
 It is vital to remember that once a potential applicant pays the authorized charge to the accredited selling agent, he or she receives the payment receipt and pin.

-What are the requirements for taking the WASSCE Examination?
+Requirements for taking the WASSCE Examination

 The following items must be included: (i) English, (ii) Mathematics, and (iii) At least one Nigerian language (see footnote) (iv) A minimum of one of physics, chemistry, or biology. (v) At least one of English Literature, History, or Geography. (vi) At least one vocational course or Agricultural Science.